 The average number of ATM transactions per person has declined significantly since 2010, and consumer money purchases have decreased from 60% to 37% over the same period.
 Market analysts East & Partners they say Australia will be the first near-cashless continent (less than 2% of purchases) by 2022.

 Are you one of the thousands of people who use QWERTY, ABC123 or 123456 as their password?
 If so, you should work harder!

-It will soon become much more common for us to become a little "cyborg", that is, to have technological improvements in our bodies that make us more efficient.
-It could be said that we have been doing this for centuries with glasses (and now contact lenses, also electronic), but even this "old technology" could soon disappear, replaced by nanotechnological eye drops that automatically correct vision, or by new gene therapy to make perfect (or rediscover) the view.
+It will soon become much more common for us to become a bit "cyborg", that is, to have technological improvements in our bodies that make us more efficient.
+It could be said that we have been doing this for centuries with glasses (and now contact lenses, also electronic), but even this "old technology" may soon disappear, replaced by nanotechnological eye drops that automatically correct vision, or by new gene therapy to make perfect (or rediscover) the view.

 6 Queues at the airport